RameezAhmedZaka/ECS-Atlantis/README.md

   --overwrite
 ```
 ### Instruction for Paramater Store command above:
-- Set the same name or if changing than update in atlantis/config/dev.tfvars for variable github_app_pem_file.
+- Set the same name as /github/app/pem_file or if changing than update in atlantis/config/dev.tfvars for variable github_app_pem_file.
 - Name of file that you downloaded placed after cat "$(cat name_pem_file)"
 - Specify region if you are not using default one